Do we want to see the world burn?

 People may fancy the idea of the very freedom of a post-apocalyptic world, but only so far as access to material goods and the benefits of the industrialized age are largely maintained.

-Further thoughts
+3. Further thoughts

 Predictions about the end of the world have always existed, and they will continue to exist by being reformulated and sold as new insights.
-Two ideas that may have shed some light upon this phenomenon I’ve illustrated above.

-My take on it is, that predictions of decline and disintegration strengthen those very antagonistic forces that prevent the ultimate breakdown of societies, a sort of anti self-fulfilling prophecy if you will.
+My short take on it is, that predictions of decline and disintegration strengthen those very antagonistic forces that prevent the ultimate breakdown of societies, a sort of anti self-fulfilling prophecy if you will.

 With a more religious stance one would assert that Good will invariably defeat Evil, and the human spirit will prevail.
 I would kind of adapt on this, since it is basically the very same message.